 Many new parents feel scared and overwhelmed when caring for their newborn in the early days so don’t worry, you are not alone!

-The umbilical cord is one area that’s causes many anxieties for parents.
+The umbilical cord is one area that causes many anxieties for parents.
 Is it normal?
 Should it look like that?
-I don’t know a single parent who hasn’t googles it at some point !
+I don’t know a single parent who hasn’t Googled it at some point!

 After months of delivering oxygen and nutrients to your baby, the umbilical cord is cut after delivery to form the cord stump.
-It’s generally dries up and falls off between 5 to 15 days later.
-If your baby is over due it often falls off earlier.
+It generally dries up and falls off between 5 to 15 days later.
+If your newborn baby is overdue it often falls off earlier.
 All hospitals have different guidelines offering different advice so it can be such a confusing time.

 Here’s my top tips to preventing infection and less stress for you!